 Products and services in today's world are steadily becoming more advanced and complex.
 We need modern business processes in order to develop, sell, produce, purchase and maintain them, and to use and recycle them safely and efficiently.
 The way these business processes are organized and managed is crucial.
-And this is precisely the area on which te master's programme in Industrial Engineering and Management (IEM) concentrates.
+And this is precisely the area on which the master's program in Industrial Engineering and Management (IEM) concentrates.

-The master's programme - MSc Industrial Engineering and Managementfocuses on the development and management of processes within or between companies.
+The master's program - MSc Industrial Engineering and Management focuses on the development and management of processes within or between companies.
 You will acquire up-to-date knowledge of scientific theories, allowing you to analyze and optimize processes in organizations and apply your findings.
-The aim is to gain a better understanding of the relation between process development, process control and the relevant achievement indicators.
+The aim is to gain a better understanding of the relation between process development, process control, and the relevant achievement indicators.

-The master’s programme in IEM is taught entirely in English.
-The programme comprises a total of 120 European Credits (EC) over a period of two years.
-There are four specializations within the IEM master’s programme:
+The master’s program in IEM is taught entirely in English.
+The program comprises a total of 120 European Credits (EC) over a period of two years.
+There are four specializations within the IEM master’s program:

-You have to choose one of these specializations before starting the master’s programme.
-The IEM programme offers six common courses (30 EC), open for all students.
+You have to choose one of these specializations before starting the master’s program.
+The IEM program offers six common courses (30 EC), open to all students.
 Some are compulsory, some are elective.
 The common courses are:

 - Introduction to IEM;

 - Management of Technology;